 During his time at Spurs, Eddie won England recognition, firstly with the B team, but then winning nine full caps against Spain (1950), Yugoslavia, Northern Ireland and Wales (1951), Austria (twice), Switzerland and Wales (1952) and Northern Ireland (1953).
 His full debut against Spain was at the 1950 World Cup finals.

-He left Tottenham in January 1956 to join Port Vale, where he stayed for nine months, playing 26 league games and scoring eight goals.
+After ten years, in which he scored 64 league goals in 296 league appearances, He left Tottenham in January 1956 to join Port Vale, where he stayed for nine months, playing 26 league games and scoring eight goals.
 From Vale Park, he moved to Nottingham Forest, helping them to regain their First Division status, then on to Leyton Orient where he also began coaching and once more spurred the club he was at to rise to the top flight.
+When he retired from playing in the summer of 1961, he had scored 89 league goals in 419 league appearances.

 Returned to White Hart Lane on 2nd October 1963 as Bill Nicholson's assistant manager, where he led Spurs to a successful period of the club's history at home and in Europe.
 Always a stern taskmaster with his players, he still held the belief in the "Tottenham Way" that was a trademark of the teams he played for and coached.
 As Bill Nicholson was often involved in coaching the England Under-23 team on summer tours, Eddie was in charge of the team for many pre-season tours and also took the Reserve to success in the Football Combination and the London Challenge Cup.

 Eddie left in September 1974, before moving on to scout for Chelsea, coaching at Chesham United and Corinthians, before he worked at West Ham where he took on the Chief scout role for 16 years.
 Helped Ron Greenwood with the England squad as a scout reporting on opponents and then worked as a scout for Ipswich Town in the late 1990s, before retiring to live in Brookman's Park, Hertfordshire.
-During his time after Spurs, he was a PE teacher at Bishops Stopford's school in Enfield.
+During his time after Spurs and then at West Ham United, he was a PE teacher at Bishops Stopford's school in Enfield.

 He was awarded a testimonial game, which originally was to be against West Ham United, but they were too busy to fit a game into their schedule and a local match at Enfield was arranged.
 It looked as though this would not realise too much money for Eddie, coming on the eve of the FA Cup final, but on the day of the match, manager Terry Venables was sacked by Alan Sugar and a big crowd attended at Southbury Road to watch the game, voicing their views on the news that broke earlier that day and Eddie was the main beneficiary of Venables' loss.